openskies-sh/aircraftregistry-broker/documents/registration-brokerage-specification.md

 ## Drone Registry Brokerage

 In the EU, there are regulations which mean that member states will develop a digital registry of drone operators and equipment.
 In many cases there will be different registries within a member state depending on the political and administrative structures in place.
 Each of these registries will have their own API to query it.
-GUTMA has been working in developing an API specification \[1\] that we hope that all the CAAs and EASA adopts.
+GUTMA has been working in developing an API specification \[1\] that we hope that there will be broad adoption among the CAAs.
 Adopting this specification ensures that registries developed have common language of querying its data.

 ### The problem